Food and drink prohibitions: Chewing gum

 A chewing gum sales ban has been in place since 1992 in Singapore.
 It is currently not illegal to chew gum in Singapore, merely to import it and sell it, with certain exceptions.
 Since 2004, an exception has existed for therapeutic, dental, and nicotine chewing gum, which can be bought from a doctor or registered pharmacist.

+Chickens

+Ibrahim ibn Yaqub, a Jewish traveler who visited Slavic territories in the 10th century, described the meat-eating habits of the ancestors of Poles.
+He saw that these Slavs did not eat chickens because they believed chicken causes a loss of strength and a red rash.
+Some who practice Slavic paganism will abide by this taboo to this day.

 Crustaceans and other seafood

 Almost all types of non-piscine seafood, such as shellfish, lobster, shrimp or crayfish, are forbidden by Judaism because such animals live in water but do not have both fins and scales.

 As a general rule, all seafood is permissible in the 3 madh'hab of Sunni Islam except Hanafi school of thought.
 The Ja'fari school of Islamic jurisprudence, which is followed by most Shia Muslims, prohibits non-piscine (lacking scales) seafood, with the exception of shrimp.

-Dairy products

-The consumption of dairy products together with meat is also prohibited as non-kosher in Rabbinic Judaism, based on Deuteronomy 14:21: "You shall not boil a young goat in its mother's milk."
-Karaite Jews, however, interpret this commandment more literally to mean that meat cannot be cooked in milk; but dairy products can be served with them.